Azure/Azure-Proactive-Resiliency-Library/docs/content/services/web/web-app/_index.md

 +++
-title = "App Service"
+title = "Web App"
-description = "Best practices and resiliency recommendations for App Service and associated resources." date = "6/27/23" author = "kunalbabre" msAuthor = "kunalbabre" draft = true
+description = "Best practices and resiliency recommendations for Web App and associated resources." date = "6/27/23" author = "kunalbabre" msAuthor = "kunalbabre" draft = true
 +++

-The presented resiliency recommendations in this guidance include App Service and associated settings.
+The presented resiliency recommendations in this guidance include Web App and associated settings.

 ## Summary of Recommendations